Warning from Terbium Labs as firm extends reach into Europe with new partnerships

 The news comes as Terbium Labs announces an expansion into Europe with two new partnerships.

-The new push will see the company teaming up with German cybersecurity vendor adyton and Netherlands-based security specialists MMOX.
+The new push into Europe will see the company teaming up with German cybersecurity vendor adyton and Netherlands-based security specialists MMOX.

 Data breaches are inevitable today, but the damage organisations can suffer from them doesn’t have to be.
 More data was stolen in the first half of 2017 than in the whole of 2016, according to some estimates.
 But with the right tools in hand, organisations of all sizes can monitor the web for their compromised or stolen data.